 Improvement of Mood & Mental State

 Regardless of sleep patterns, the maintenance of a healthy balance of mood and emotional health is very important; this is especially crucial in polyphasic adaptations, where mood swings often occur with different degrees of seriousness.
-So far, there have been a handful of polyphasic sleepers with either chronic mental problems (e.g, bipolar, depression) or at least reportedly show irritability and unstable mood under the effect of sleep deprivation during the adaptation period.
-Hopefully the use of autogenic techniques can relieve these emotional problems for polyphasic sleepers, based on the limited amount of research for polyphasic sleeping.
+So far, there have been a handful of polyphasic sleepers with either chronic mental problems (e.g, bipolar, depression).
+Additionally, at least some people reportedly show irritability and unstable mood under the effect of sleep deprivation during adaptation.
+Hopefully, the use of autogenic techniques can relieve these emotional problems for polyphasic sleepers.

-For monophasic sleepers who perpetually have sleep problems, mostly in the form of insomnia which is associated with poor emotional well-being and ill health, these training methods have shown astounding results:
+For monophasic sleepers who perpetually have sleep problems, mostly in the form of insomnia and poor emotional health, these training methods have shown astounding results:

-- Another study showed that it helped deal with stress better by improving the stress response system in a sample of nursing students7.
+- Autogenic training also helped nursing students deal with stress better by improving the stress response system7.

-For biphasic sleepers in the case of elite athletes, napping enhances recovery as shown in the FLOAT tank study as a form of autogenic practice9.
-It was also concluded that napping alongside using autogenic training is more beneficial than using autogenic training alone.
-This area needs more research to fully determine whether a polyphasic system of multiple naps would be able to achieve the same effects, even though adapted polyphasic sleepers supposedly do not suffer from cognitive deficits or physical disrepair except under the conditions of long-term practices of extreme polyphasic schedules (normal, average humans without any mutated sleep genes).
+For biphasic athletes, napping enhances recovery as shown in the FLOAT tank study9.
+Napping alongside using autogenic training is more beneficial than using autogenic training alone.
+However, this area needs more research to fully determine whether a polyphasic system of multiple naps would be able to achieve the same effects.

 Enhancing Dream Recall Frequency